TI-Toolkit/tokens-wiki/tokens/irr(.md

 ```

-However, this method is limited to finding roots greater than 0, and will throw an error ([ERR:NO SIGN CHG](/errors#nosignchg) or [ERR:DIVIDE BY 0](/errors#divideby0)) if it can't find such roots.
+However, this method is limited to finding roots greater than 0, and will throw an error ([ERR:NO SIGN CHG](errors#nosignchg) or [ERR:DIVIDE BY 0](errors#divideby0)) if it can't find such roots.
 By reversing the list of coefficients and taking the reciprocal of the roots found, you could find roots less than 0, but this would still result in errors if such roots don't exist either.

-Using <tt><a href="/solve">solve(</a></tt> to find roots of polynomials is less efficient, but more reliable, since it doesn't throw an error unless there are no roots at all to be found.
+Using <tt><a href="solve(.md">solve(</a></tt> to find roots of polynomials is less efficient, but more reliable, since it doesn't throw an error unless there are no roots at all to be found.

 ## Formulas